 Explore Quieter Tones

-We love the dynamic effect of the layered marble shelving, which picks up on the room's earth-toned colors.
-To create even more depth, the designers at Studio Ashby chose to work with brass and burl wood surfaces.
-Perhaps what ties the whole space together is the subtle mauve color of the shelves.
-If they went with something brighter, it wouldn't have worked as well.
+We love the dynamic effect of this layered marble shelving, which picks up on the room's earth-toned colors.
+To create even more depth, the designers chose to work with brass and burl wood surfaces.
+Perhaps what ties the whole space together is the subtle mauve color of the shelves: Their soft hue feels balanced among the room's neutral color scheme.